 The main difference is what you're giving:

 Both are important.
-A gift in money gives the charity the flexibility to spend on what they need most, while a gift-in-kind can directly provide the items or skills they might otherwise have to buy.
+A gift in money gives the charity the flexibility to spend on what they need most, while a gift-in-kind can directly provide the items or assets they might otherwise have to buy.

 The biggest challenge many Canadian charities face with gifts in kind is determining what to accept and what to decline.
 A well-crafted gift acceptance policy is essential for managing these situations professionally and legally.